 When the site was excavated by archaeologist Anne Lynch in 1986 and again in 1988, around 21 human remains of which 16 were adults and 5 were children, along with several utensils, tools and items of jewellery were discovered in the main tomb chamber just 25 cm below the surface.

 Although the monument has revealed a wealth of valuable information about the lives and burial customs of Ireland’s very first farming communities, researchers still don’t know why or how those individuals were chosen as age and gender didn’t applier to be a factor.
 There also was no evidence of genetic kinship between the individuals.

-There a few theories, some of which suggest that people placed in a tomb were either spiritual ancestors or were buried there due to the way they died.
+There are a few theories, some of which suggest that people placed in a tomb were either spiritual ancestors or were buried there due to the way they died.
 Either way, we can only guess.

 There was, however, one interesting fact discovered about the early farmers of Burren – they all had very good teeth.
-In fact, of the 585 adult teeth found in the tomb only one had tooth decay.
+In fact, of the 585 adult teeth found in the tomb, only one had tooth decay.